ibm-cloud-architecture/refarch-cloudnative-csmo/README.md

 ### Step 4: Event Management

-#### Step 4a: How to use IBM Netcool Operations Insight for BlueCompute
+#### Tool option a: How to use IBM Netcool Operations Insight for BlueCompute

 IBM Netcool Operations Insight accelerates the operations management lifecycle from problem detection to fix.
 It receives event from ressource monitoring solutions, enriches, correlates and escalates events based on rule automation.